The MAST Recreational Motor Boat Licence Course is a boating safety initiative of Marine and Safety Tasmania (MAST)

 Like all boating, delivery of on-water practical training depends on suitable weather.
 If conditions are unsuitable to go on the water we will aim to deliver the theory training and exam on your training day and reschedule your practical training and assessment.

 All students will need to show evidence of their identity prior to undertaking the exam.
 A driver licence is preferred or a student card for Provisional Licence candicates.

 After successfully completing your practical assessment and passing the examination you will need to attend a Service Tasmania Office to complete your identity check and pay your licence fee.

 Boat licence training is subject to suitable weather and tidal conditions.
 Where possible, practical training is conducted from Jubilee Beach Boat Ramp, Jetty Road, Swansea.
 If conditions on Great Oyster Bay are unsuitable, practical training may be conducted on the upper reaches of the Swan River or deferred to a later date.

 The theory session and exam will be conducted at out boatshed and training room, at 76A Maria Street, Swansea, co-sited with the Swansea Emergency Services.

-Notice of withdrawal seven days or more before commencement time of a course: 90% of course fees paid, and full refund of MAST fees.
+Notice of withdrawal seven days or more before commencement time of a course: 90% of course fees paid

-Notice of withdrawal less than seven days before commencement time of a course: Refund of MAST fees only.
+Notice of withdrawal less than seven days before commencement time of a course: 50% of course fees paid

 Our preferred minimum is at least two trainees to make a course viable and to allow for trainees to demonstrate teamwork on the training vessel.

-We reserve the right to limit the actual number depending on the previous experience of trainees.
+We reserve the right to limit or extend the actual number depending on the previous experience of trainees.